muratk5n/thirdwave/en/README.md

 ---

-Mucker is Vanderbilt heir, worked at CIA... clearly understands propaganda.
+Mucker is Vanderbilt heir, worked at CIA...
+It's clear where his loyalties are.

 "@kayrosef